Economics, Urban Studies

-Randall Reback is Chair of the Barnard Economics Department.
+Randall Reback is Chair of the Barnard Economics Department and Editor of Education Finance & Policy, a highly-ranked research journal published by MIT Press.
 He is also a Faculty Affiliate at Columbia University's Population Research Center and a Scholar at the Center for Economic Studies in Munich, Germany.

 At Barnard, he has taught such courses as Economics of Education, American Wellbeing, Statistics for Economics, Econometrics, Spatial Analysis in Urban Economics, and Child Health, Learning, and Behavior.

 Professor Reback has a particular interest in U.S. education policy.
 Early in his career, he was a fifth-grade teacher in East Palo Alto, California.
 He is currently working on research projects examining the effects of school-based health centers on children's learning, high school graduation rates, and teen birth rates.
 He completed a research report, Investments in Students’ Physical and Mental Health, part of Stanford University's Getting Down to Facts project concerning the state of California's public schools.

 Professor Reback's prior research has been recognized by grants and awards from the Spencer Foundation, National Science Foundation, Institute for Education Sciences, American Education Finance Association, and the National Institute of Mental Health.